Why pulling out of Paris Accords damages America’s economic future

 Anticipating Trump’s announcement, in early May, 25 major US companies —including Apple, Facebook, Mars Incorporated and Morgan Stanley – published a full-page letter in several newspapers that read: “By expanding markets for innovative clean technologies, the agreement generates jobs and economic growth.
 U.S. companies are well positioned to lead in these markets.
 Withdrawing from the agreement will limit our access to them and could expose us to retaliatory measures.”

+If the U.S. falls behind in advanced energy and our companies instead rely on carbon, eventually U.S. business will be operating at a higher cost than competitors around the world that rely on clean sources.

 Competing nations already know that Trump’s actions spell opportunity.
 Chinese premier Li Keqiang, visiting Germany, said his country would remain committed to combating climate change.

 European Commission President Jean-Claude Juncker declared: “The vacuum that would be created has to be filled, and Europe has aspirations for a natural leadership in this whole process.”

 At least U.S. companies have pushed ahead despite the Trump Administration’s rhetoric.
 Walmart, which installs solar panels on the rooftops of its stores, announced it intends to operate on 100 percent solar, and Google, which in 2016 consumed as much energy as the whole city of San Francisco, said that by the end of 2017 all its data centers globally will run entirely on renewable energy.